Complaints Against Regulated Financial Services Businesses

 The Commission may decide to instigate its own investigation into matters connected with your complaint which could lead to supervisory or enforcement actions against the entity in question.
 However, the Commission is prevented by law from disclosing to complainants the progress being made with any investigation or the outcome of its investigation and what action(s) it may be taking or have taken.
 All of the Commission’s dealings with the firms it regulates are conducted on a confidential basis with the aim of encouraging them to be completely open and transparent with us.
 This is an essential component of the framework under which the Commission operates.

 It is also important to emphasise that the Commission does not have the power to adjudicate in a dispute or to order the regulated entity to put matters right.
 In particular, we cannot order the firm to pay you compensation.
-However, the Channel Islands Financial Ombudsman's office opened on 16 November 2015 and is able to adjudicate in disputes between customers and several significant classes of consumer facing regulated entities.
+However, the Channel Islands Financial Ombudsman's office is able to adjudicate in disputes between customers and several significant classes of consumer facing regulated entities.